creativeDev6/twitter_sentiment_analysis_with_word2vec/README.md

 ![program_flow](https://github.com/creativeDev6/twitter_sentiment_analysis_with_word2vec/assets/15360459/043d4a48-63f1-4558-bb6a-c6221f685357)

-Visualizations are also created to summarize the results.
-Generation of all models and visualizations will take around 5 min (depending on your hardware).
+It will also generate visualisations to summarise the results.
+The generation of all models and visualisations will take about 5 min (depending on your hardware).
-Afterwards the following additional file structure is generated:
+Afterwards, you will see the following additional file structure:

 ```
 ./